GautamAnandDS/Regression-Model-For-Rossmann-Sales-Prediction-/README.md

 These datasets were merged on the `Store` column to create a comprehensive training set.

 ## 🔬 Approach
-Our approach involved several critical steps:
+My approach involved several critical steps:
 1. **Data Exploration and Cleaning:**
    - Handled missing values using imputation strategies.
    - Resolved discrepancies in categorical values.